Headline:

 The Breakdown

 - Domestic Violence: Care teams can provide information about the services provided by Project Opal that include a National DV Hotline (800-799-7233) and a safety planning tool.
-The Hotline provides assistance in multiple languages and has a text function for people who cannot safely call.
-Care teams can also help people find a local advocate who understand the specific needs of women and members of the LGBTQIA+ community.
+The Hotline has translation services and a text function for people who cannot safely call.
+Care teams can also help people find advocates who understands the specific needs of their community (e.g., women, American Indian/Alaskan Natives, Muslim youth, farmworkers, members of the LGBTQIA+ community).
+DV survivors who use ASL can also access crisis counselors by video phone (855-812-1001).

 - Disability: Care teams can provide resources on abuse and neglect of Persons with Disabilities.